ARTICLE I – NAME

 • The Deacons shall be responsible for the serving of the Lord’s Supper and for performing other ministries as directed by the Pastoral Staff.

-• A Deacon candidate must meet the scriptural qualifications (I Timothy 3:8-13; Acts 6:3) and be recommended by the Deacon Nominating Committee consisting of the Pastor and others appointed by the Official Boar
+• A Deacon candidate must meet the scriptural qualifications (I Timothy 3:8-13; Acts 6:3) and be recommended by the Deacon Nominating Committee consisting of the Pastor and others appointed by the Official Board

 • Candidates receiving the highest number of votes at the annual business meeting are elected to fill all vacancies.
 A full term shall be three years.
 If a vacancy is created by a deacon not serving a full term for any reason, that vacancy shall be filled by the first runner-up candidate from the prior election.
 A Deacon whose term of office has expired shall not be re-elected for a period of at least one year.

-• There shall be an adequate number of Deacons to perform the functions of the office, but not fewer than six Deacons shall serve on the Official Boar
+• There shall be an adequate number of Deacons to perform the functions of the office, but not fewer than six Deacons shall serve on the Official Board

 • No more than twenty-five percent (25%) of the deacons (or their spouses) may receive full-time compensation from the ministries of Cross Lanes Bible Church.